harness/developer-hub/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-push-to-ecr-step-settings.md

 When you push an image to a repo, you tag the image so you can identify it later.
 For example, in one pipeline stage, you push the image, and, in a later stage, you use the image name and tag to pull it and run integration tests on it.

 Harness expressions are a useful way to define tags.
 For example, you can use the expression `<+pipeline.sequenceId>` as a tag.
-This expression represents the incremental build ID, such as `9`.
+This expression represents the incremental build identifier, such as `9`.
 By using a variable expression, rather than a fixed value, you don't have to use the same image name every time.

 For example, if you use `<+pipeline.sequenceId>` as a tag, after the pipeline runs, you can see the `Build Id` in the output.

 ![](./static/build-and-upload-an-artifact-15.png)

-And you can see where the Build ID is used to tag your image:
+And you can see where the `Build Id` is used to tag your image:

 ![](./static/build-and-upload-an-artifact-12.png)